Whale Shark Sustainability Challenge

 EcoColors joins research and whale shark protection.

 The Whale Shark Sustainability Challenge aims to raise awareness about the wonder that is the simple fact to see these magnificent fish in their natural habitat.
-That is why we want you to enjoy every part of the tour since you arrive to the pier, till reaching the sea and the moment when you found a whale shark and then, the part that we consider the most special: the intense search.
+That is why we want you to enjoy every part of the tour since you arrive at the pier, till reaching the sea and the moment when you found a whale shark and then, the part that we consider the most special: the intense search.
 Simply entering the sea and sail to the deep water, where you will not see any portion of land, and where you will only be surrounded by the vastness of the blue sea.
-That is the best feeling and the weirdest, because your life depends on the captain, the sailor and the guide.
+That is the best feeling and the weirdest because your life depends on the captain, the sailor and the guide.
 That’s when you realize you’re about to find yourself in the greatness of the ocean.

 Suddenly, you are ready with the snorkeling gear and flippers on, your guide asks out loud: Who is ready?
 And the first two brave to say I am ready! will jump into the water without thinking and it is those seconds that you feel disoriented, swallowed water, the heart beats a mile a minute and all that you think about is swimming, as fast as you can to find the whale shark and appreciate his greatness.
-When you have it in front of you for the first time, you stay in white, perhaps slightly petrified and then you allow yourself to feel the peace and harmony of these gentle giants and all that you want at that moment is swim and watch its beautiful spots, its little eyes and its big mouth, its tail that moves lightly and that’s the moment, there’s nothing else, just you, the vastness of the sea and the whale shark.
+When you have it in front of you for the first time, you stay in the white, perhaps slightly petrified and then you allow yourself to feel the peace and harmony of these gentle giants and all that you want at that moment is swim and watch its beautiful spots, its little eyes and its big mouth, its tail that moves lightly and that’s the moment, there’s nothing else, just you, the vastness of the sea and the whale shark.

 The feeling of swim near to these giants and being surrounded by several of them is something that goes beyond words.
-What I can say is that is the most wonderful experience and that is why we want to do something to protect the sea creatures that probably existed before us in the planet, so I think it’s not fair invade their space and take away their right to swim freely and safe in the sea.
+What I can say is that is the most wonderful experience and that is why we want to do something to protect the sea creatures that probably existed before us in the planet, so I think it’s not fair to invade their space and take away their right to swim freely and safe in the sea.

 Ch’ooj Ajauil is an organization led by the renowned biologist Rafael de la Parra, who seeks to protect these amazing giants by investigating their lifestyle, their movements, feeding and reproduction, including some signals of social interaction between them and other interesting things around these amazing creatures.